How to Become a Data Engineer: Learn Top Skills of the In-Demand Career

 A data engineer is a professional who specialises in designing, developing, and implementing data systems and architectures.
 These professionals are responsible for building systems that collect, manage, and convert raw data into usable information.
 Their goal is to make data accessible and valuable so that data scientists and business analysts can interpret it and use it to make informed decisions.

-Bigger organisations often hire multiple data scientists or data analysts to understand and manage the data.
-At the same time, smaller companies often rely on a single data engineer to handle both roles, making it a hotshot job profile.
+Bigger organisations often hire data scientists or analysts to understand and manage the data.
+At the same time, smaller companies frequently rely on a single data engineer to handle both roles, making it a hotshot job profile.

 Job Responsibilities of Data Engineers

 The goal of Data Engineers is to build and maintain the data structures and technology architectures necessary for large-scale processing, ingestion, and deployment of data-intensive applications.
 They design and build the raw data repositories and, from there, collect, transform and prepare the data for analysis.
-Once ready, the data scientists are responsible for deploying their models to production.
+After the models are ready, data scientists are responsible for deploying them to production.

 As mentioned, data engineers are responsible for managing and organising data, while keeping an eye out for trends or issues that will affect business goals.